danah2139/danah2139/README.md

   👧  My name is Dana Cohen

-  :woman_student: I'm a Recent Computer Sciense graduate from JCT LEV ACADEMIC CENTER
+  :woman_student: I'm a Recent Computer Sciense graduate from Lev acadamic center

-  👩‍💻  I LOVE TO LEARN ABOUT NEW TECHNELOGIES.
+  👩‍💻  I love to learn new technologies.

 If you like my Repos, Please click the ⭐